TimPurdum/Sudoku/README.md

 This will be a web-based Sudoku app built with Asp.Net Core 2.0.

-Current Status: Builds a Sudoku puzzle layout, shows the answers.
-Each reload will build a new puzzle.
+Current Status: Builds a Sudoku puzzle layout, gives clues, playable

+Done
+* Build
+* Simple random clues
+* User interface (functional, not pretty)
+* Pencil toggle
+* Keyboard shortcuts

+To Do
+* Scoring
+* Save games
+* Options (difficulty, hints)
+* Make it look better

+## Puzzle Creation

 I started out trying to build the algorithm myself, and finally had to go search for some help.
 So this is based on Daniel Beer's post https://dlbeer.co.nz/articles/sudoku.html.